| First Documented Encounter | 1887, Wexford County, Michigan. Two lumberjacks near the Garland Swamp, Manistee River corridor. |

 Grand Haven, Ottawa County, 1993 to 1994

-In Grand Haven, Ottawa County, a small cluster of reports centred on a witness known as Ben described three encounters with a bipedal canine over about a year.
-In one case, in December 1993, he saw the creature standing upright behind a parked car in his parents’ driveway before it fled when he shouted.
-A separate 1994 report from the same area involved a driver who struck what he thought was a deer, but found no body, only grey fur caught in the vehicle’s grille.
-Ottawa County sits south of the main Manistee corridor, and these accounts extend the known range while remaining consistent with the wider descriptions.
+In Grand Haven, Ottawa County, a small cluster of reports centred on a witness known as Ben described three encounters with a bipedal canine over roughly a year.
+In one case, in December 1993, he saw the creature standing upright behind a parked car in his parents' driveway before it fled when he shouted.
+A separate 1994 report from the same area involved a driver who struck what he thought was a deer but found no body, only grey fur caught in the vehicle's grille.
+Ottawa County sits south of the main Manistee corridor, and these accounts extend the known range while remaining consistent with the wider physical descriptions.

 The Luther Cabin Incident, 1997

-In 1997, Steve Cook received a report of an unknown canine breaking into a cabin in Luther, in Lake County.
-The details, the size of the entry point, the damage, and the tracks were unusual enough to prompt him to add a new verse to The Legend for the first time since its original release.
-Luther lies within the Manistee corridor, and the incident occurred in a year the song’s ten-year cycle marked as significant, a coincidence Cook himself noted but did not fully dismiss.
+In 1997, Cook received a report of an unknown canine breaking into a cabin in Luther, Lake County.
+The size of the entry point, the damage, and the tracks were unusual enough to prompt him to add a new verse to "The Legend" for the first time since its original release.
+Luther lies within the Manistee corridor, and the incident occurred in a year the song's ten-year cycle marked as significant, a coincidence Cook noted but did not dismiss.

 The Ten Year Cycle: Data or Legend?

-The cycle does not appear to have been imposed after the fact.
-It shows up in the pre-song accounts before anyone was looking for a pattern, which is different from a legend generating its own evidence.
-A cautious reading is that the early reports are too few and loosely dated to prove anything, and the match with Cook’s timeline is coincidence shaped by confirmation bias.
-A less cautious view is that something in northwestern Michigan shows increased activity in years ending in seven, and that Cook may have unintentionally mirrored a real pattern while inventing a fictional one.
+A cautious reading is that the early reports are too few and too loosely dated to prove anything, and that the match with Cook's timeline reflects confirmation bias rather than a real pattern.
+A less cautious reading is that something in northwestern Michigan shows increased activity in years ending in seven, and that Cook may have accidentally mirrored a real cycle while inventing a fictional one.

 The Gable Film: What Value In A Hoax?